squireChuck/us-states-ref-client/README.md

 5. Go to http://localhost:3000/app to view the quickie index.html I whipped up.
 If it loads, you're all set!

 ## Code of interest

+## Wishlist
+1. Sample addresses for all states, which will pass the remaining failing jasmine specs.

+2. Simple (React?) page displaying info for all the states, basic filtering options for states.

+3. Changes driver's license format field to list of formats (currently one field with line breaks between different entries).

 ## Last thoughts
 Drivers license format source - the Internet... your mileage may vary.